Braxbro/Claude-Code-Generic-Tool-Scripts/multistage-skills/multistage-skill-spec.md

 ```
 You are running as a subagent executing the <name> pipeline.
 Do not invoke /<name> or related skills — you are those stages.
 ```

+to the start of your MULTI-SKILL-CONTENT to avoid this.